syrils/demo-gha-workflow/README.md

   https://github.com/syrils/demo-gha-workflow/runs/3763417255?check_suite_focus=true

 * In the `statement-ingest` repo the `workflow_run` trigger looks like it works for tags like [v1.8.0-rc.17](https://github.com/anzx/fabric-statement-ingest/releases/tag/v1.8.0-rc.17).
 Note that this tag was created automatically by the versys step and not created manually.
 I still haven't understood how this automated tag push triggers the workflow_run.
-Irrespective of how it is working, the problem that needs to be addressed is proper CI for manual tag push event when preparing a release candidate.
+Irrespective of how it is working, the problem that needs to be addressed is to have a correct CI run for manual tag push event when preparing a release candidate.

 # Options Explored
 - [Wait on check action](https://github.com/marketplace/actions/wait-on-check) - This is an action available from the github marketplace.
 I found a number of issues trying to integrate this for our usecase.
 Some problems as mentioned below: